-- 1.1 In order to attend an incident scene media personnel must have: - Current Media Accreditation based on the successful completion and renewal of the 'Maintain Safety for Media' online course.
-For details on media accreditation process, visit: news-media/media-room or email mediaaccreditation@cfa.vic.gov.au - A current media accreditation card, which will be issued upon the completion of the Maintain Safety for Media online course, and the provision of an up-to-date photo. - Personal Protective Clothing & Equipment (PPC&E) in line with relevant Australian Standards.
+- 1.1 In order to gain access to a fireground, media personnel must have: - Current Media Accreditation based on the successful completion and renewal of the 'Maintain Safety for Media' online course.
+For details on media accreditation process, visit: news.cfa.vic.gov.au/news-media/mediaroom or email mediaaccreditation@cfa.vic.gov.au - A current media accreditation card, which will be issued upon the completion of the Maintain Safety for Media online course, and an up-to-date photo provided.
+Any media accreditation cards that have expired will not be accepted.

+Personal Protective Clothing & Equipment (PPC&E) in line with relevant Australian Standards.
 (Current Standards are set out in Appendix Three - PPC&E Guideline).
+Note that PPC&E may be required at incidents other than bushfires and must have permanent "media" markings.
+All PPE, including helmets are required to be worn at all times on the fireground, including during interviews and pieces to camera.
+Pictures or images of media personnel on the fireground without PPE will be considered a breach of these protocols and followed up with the relevant individual or agency (this para may be more appropriate in different section).

-Note that PPC&E may be required at incidents other than bushfires and must have permanent "media" markings. - 1.2 To attend an incident, media must be prepared to operate within the arrangements, processes and decisions set out in these protocols and to abide by the direction of the Incident Controller or their nominated delegate throughout the duration of the incident. - 1.3 It is the responsibility of media to seek information and ensure they are aware of control arrangements in place, including the incident scene boundaries designated by the Incident Controller.
+- 1.2 To attend an incident, media must agree to operate within the arrangements, processes and decisions set out in these protocols and to abide by the direction of the Incident Controller or their nominated delegate throughout the duration of the incident.
+At a bushfire or other incident where an incident management has been activated, media must liaise directly with the Media Officer or Public Information Officer to gain approval from the Incident Controller to access the fireground. - 1.3 It is the responsibility of media to seek information and ensure they are aware of control arrangements in place, including the incident scene boundaries designated by the Incident Controller.
+Especially early in an incident, there will not always be physical signs or barriers in place to mark closed roads or tracks Monitor the VicEmergency App or website and use warning OFFICIAL boundaries (black, red, orange and yellow) areas as a guide until you can confirm with the Incident Control Centre, Incident Controller or their delegate.

-- 1.4 To qualify for CFA/FFMVic media accreditation, an individual must be one of the following: - Employed by a recognised media organisation based in Victoria, or near the Victorian border (3-year accreditation issued) - Employed by a recognised Australian or international media organisation with plans to attend specific incidents in Victoria only in the near future (1-year accreditation issued) - A freelancer commissioned by a recognised media organisation to attend specific incidents in Victoria only in the near future (3-year accreditation issued) - 1.5 It is up to the discretion of the CFA and FFMVic Media teams to determine what constitutes a recognised media organisation.
+- 1.4 To qualify for CFA/FFMVic media accreditation, an individual must be one of the following: - Employed by a recognised media organisation based in Victoria (3-year accreditation issued) - Employed by a recognised international media organisation with plans to attend specific incidents in Victoria only in the near future (1-year accreditation issued) - A freelancer commissioned by a recognised media organisation to attend specific incidents in Victoria only in the near future (3-year accreditation issued) - 1.5 It is up to the discretion of the CFA and DEECA/FFMVic media teams to determine what constitutes a recognised media organisation.
 Social media channels without evidence of producing local news or operating in line with journalistic principles are not considered recognised media organisations.